Find Affordable College Courses

 $7,155 Average Tuition & Fees

-Saint Louis Community College ranked #10 on this year’s Best Value Child Development & Family Studies Schools in the Plains States Region list.
-Saint Louis Community College is a large public school located in the suburb of Saint Louis.
+With a ranking of #10, Saint Louis Community College did quite well on this year’s best value schools for human development and family studies students.
+Saint Louis Community College is a large public school located in the large suburb of Saint Louis.

 Best Human Development & Family Studies Colleges by State